Skip to contents

 • length(x): Returns the number of bundles.

-• x[i]: Returns a new bundle_set containing only the selected bundles, preserving @set_data.
+• x[i]: Returns a new bundle_set containing only the selected bundles, with @set_data and the subset of @bundle_data preserved.

 Additional properties